 Arteriovenous malformation (AVM)

-- Capillaries connect arteries to veins.
+- Capillaries connect high pressure arteries to low pressure veins.

 What does an AVM look like?